-Conceptual construction cost estimates were prepared for both build options.
-The estimates were prepared using a similar approach to that of the FDOT Long Range Estimating application and Cost per mile models.
-Cost estimates are presented in Table 2.
+Conceptual construction cost estimates were prepared for both build alternatives.

+The estimates were prepared using a similar approach to that of the FDOT Long Range

+Estimating application and Cost per mile models and is presented only as a comparative analysis and does not represent the actual present day construction costs.
+Cost estimates are presented in Tables 2 and 3.
 The detailed cost estimation for the is provided in Appendix D.